top of page

 views on development at 1050 spiller road.png

 Most folks were confused about Land Use.
-Probably because it is so confusing between the current land use and the OCP.
+Probably because it is so confusing!

 views on land use.png